 Mike Dooley has been teamed up with Jerry Lee, a German Shepherd dog, for nearly ten years, but Jerry Lee isn't as young as he once was, and Dooley's superiors suggest that maybe it's time ...
 See full summary »

-Larry Burrows is unhappy and feels powerless over his life.
+Larry Burrows (Jim Belushi) is unhappy and feels powerless over his life.
 He believes his entire life could have turned out differently had he not missed that shot in a baseball game when was a kid.
-One night he meets this mysterious man, who could change his fate by offering him that alternative life he always dreamed of.
-But as Burrows embarks on this journey of self discovery he realises that even this new life has its problems and drawbacks..
+One night he meets this mysterious man named Mike (Michael Caine), who could change his fate by offering him that alternative life he always dreamed of.
+But as Burrows embarks on this journey of self discovery he realizes that even this new life has its problems and drawbacks..
 Written by

 Sami Al-Taher <firstname.lastname@example.org>